Sir-Cleetus/cis3039-example-cicd-svc/readme.md

 ## CI/CD Features

-This project includes a GitHub Actions workflow (`.github/workflows/build.yml`) to build the project.
-This would act as a Continuous Integration (CI) check to verify the latest code changes (git commit) have not broken the code base.
+This project includes a GitHub Actions workflow (`.github/workflows/build-and-deploy.yml`) to build the project.
+This would act as a Continuous Integration (CI) check to verify the latest code changes (git commit) have not broken the code base and a Continuous Deploymemt (CD) to a cloud-based test environment.

-Make a small code change, `git commit`, `git push` and then observe the GitHub Action running in the GitHub website (within the Actions tab of the code repo).

 > There may be other branches in this repo demonstrating additional CI/CD features.